tross-tyson/razorback-sabre-contract/gtin-program-example/README.md

 # GTIN program example
-This is an on going project for building a sample agreement program between consourtiom organizations.
+This is an on going project for building a sample agreement program among consourtiom organizations.
 An organization can issue a document and other organizations can set their status about the document.
 In this initial phase an organization will issue a GTIN and other organizations can update their status.
 The current functionality only supports publishing a GTIN and we are working on the update_org_state functionality.

 ### Build the payload